 The descent of the Earldom of Crawford, which has been transferred at various times between different branches of the family, is a splendid example of the Scottish system of resignation and re-grant.
 For example, in 1542 David Lindsay of Edzell (who died 1558) succeeded as 9th Earl on the death of his namesake, the 8th Earl who had excluded his own son Alexander (the 'Wicked Master') from the title.
 David of Edzell re-conveyed the earldom to his cousin David, the son of Alexander, who became the 10th Earl.

-David of Edzell's second son by Catherine Campbell was John, founder of the Balcarres line of the family.
+David of Edzell's third son by Catherine Campbell was John, founder of the Balcarres line of the family.
 He was a statesman during the reign of King James VI, and on his appointment to the Court of Session took the judicial title of Lord Menmuir.
 David, second son of Lord Menmuir, who had bought the lands of Balcarres and Pitcorthie in Fife, was created Lord Lindsay of Balcarres in 1633.
 His son Alexander was created Lord Lindsay of Balniel and Earl of Balcarres in 1651.